wtnwin111/interview/src/com/interview/flag/README.md

             Server(serverIdentity, currentPlayer, board, players, conns): joinGame, startPlay, receiveMessage, sendMessage ServerConnection(portNumber, server, serverSocket, socket, out, in): start, sendMessage

-20. Given a class Quack, have 3 method: pop() random pop one element from head or tail; peek() random peek the element in head or tail, if you call peek() before pop(), it will pop the same element you get from peek();
+20. [Array] Given a class Quack, have 3 method: pop() random pop one element from head or tail; peek() random peek the element in head or tail, if you call peek() before pop(), it will pop the same element you get from peek();
     push() insert one element in the tail.
     Given a sorted Quack, how to export the data into a array.